 Capable vehicles can continue through the narrowest (and most scenic) sections an additional 0.3 miles before the trail ends at a large, sandy bank on the north side of the river at 3.0 miles.
 From this large sandy area, you can proceed north along 2 small dirt trails that connect to a wider, more traveled road.
 Proceed west on this road and stay left on main roads to return to the staging area.
 No unlicensed OHV’s are allowed on this section.
 It is easiest to return to the staging area via the route you came.

-Summary/Trail Ratings: This is a very short trail.
+This is a very short trail.
 If you do the whole section through Box Canyon and back to the staging area, it is only 6 miles roundtrip.
 Allow for 1-2 hours to complete the trail, more if you explore the numerous side canyons and roads along the route.
 From a technical aspect, this trail is unique.
 It begins with a rocky descent into the river bottom and is followed by a mix of deep sand and rocky sections of river bottom.
 When the trail has water on it and passes through the narrow section, it becomes very thick and soupy – almost like quicksand.
 Use caution with heavy vehicles.
 Travel in a group of 2 or more vehicles to reduce the chances of getting stuck in the mud.
 Don’t attempt a water crossing unless you’re sure you can make it through – the narrow sections don’t have a ton of lines to pick.
-We’ve rated the trail a ‘4’ out of ‘10’ because of the more variable bits at the end.
+We’ve rated the trail a ‘4’ out of ‘10’ because of the more variable sections at the end.
 Depending on the water level, you can make it through this whole trail no problem.
-In the event there is a lot of water, proceed with caution.
+In the event there is a lot of water, proceed with caution and turn back if you’re not sure you can make it.
+Avoid this area when rain or monsoons are forecast.
 Vehicles attempting this trail should have 4WD, good clearance, and a good amount of power.